On this day 11 June 1810, Christopher Erb, my 7th great-grandfather, died in Carroll County, Maryland.

 In 1749, the Erbs immigrated to America from Rotterdam by way of Cowes aboard the ship Crown, captained by Michael James.
 There were 500 passengers on board, including Peter’s parents Hans Erb and Barbara Moser; as well as Peter Erb and Maria Lowis, their sons Peter and Christopher, and daughter Mary Magdalena.
 On 30 August 1749, the ship arrived in the port of Philadelphia.
 Hans and Barbara, my 9th great-grandparents, settled in Adams County, Pennsylvania (part of Lancaster County at the time).

 Peter and Maria Erb, my 8th great-grandparents, opted to move south to Carroll County, Maryland (part of Frederick County at the time).
 The Erb family was an early and influential family in the settlement of the Silver Run and Taneytown areas of Carroll County.
-Peter Erb appears in the patent records in the mid-18th Century, purchasing the following tracts of land: in 1757, Erbs Lot, 212 acres; in 1758, James Fancie, 9 acres; in 1761, Leonards Lot, 26 acres; in 1763, Collenton, 50 acres; High Germany, 110 acres; and Cabin Ridge, 27 acres; in June 1766, Livermore, 50 acres; Dyers Mill, 97 acres, and Hansen’s Delight, 100 acres; and finally, in November 1766, This or None, 25 acres.
+Peter Erb appears in the patent records in the mid-18th Century, purchasing the following tracts of land: in 1757, Erbs Lot, 212 acres; in 1758, James Fancie, 9 acres; and in 1761, Leonards Lot, 26 acres.
+(Their son Peter Jr. purchased in 1763, Collenton, 50 acres; High Germany, 110 acres; and Cabin Ridge, 27 acres; in June 1766, Livermore, 50 acres; Dyers Mill, 97 acres, and Hansen’s Delight, 100 acres; and finally, in November 1766, This or None, 25 acres.)

-Little is known about Christopher Erb’s childhood.
+Little is known about Christopher Erb’s early life.
 However, at some point, before the age of 22, he married Anna Margaret Holl, daughter of Andreas Holl and Catharina Lehman, my 8th great-grandparents.

 Together, they had several children, including son Peter Erb, my 6th great-grandfather, who was born on 30 May 1770.